 Women’s Health: 9 Noticeable Changes in Your Body That Come With Menopause

 Menopause usually occurs between the ages of 45 and 55.
-This natural and inevitable process brings more chances with it than just the cessation of periods.
+This natural and inevitable process brings more changes with it than just the cessation of periods.
 Read on to find out about the different ways that women’s bodies change when they enter menopause.

 Cessation of Menstruation

-Around 75% of menopausal women experience hot flashes.
+Around 75% of menopausal women experience hot flushes.
 They typically last between 30 seconds and 10 minutes and range significantly in intensity, causing women to feel sweaty and flushed and sometimes turning their faces red.
 Expect hot flashes to last for at least one or two years after the start of menopause.